 mkdir -p .cursor

-ln -nsf ../.ai/rules .cursor/rules
+ln -s ../.ai/rules .cursor/rules

-I centralize my instructions in .ai/instructions.md once, and every tool stays in sync.
+I centralize my instructions in AGENTS.md once, and every tool stays in sync.
 The main benefit?
 You edit in one place, and all tools stay synchronized.
 No more hunting through multiple files when you refine your instructions.

-Generating your first .ai/instructions file
+Generating your first AGENTS.md file

 Claude Code’s /init command generates an excellent starting template for your project.
 It analyzes your project structure and creates sensible defaults, which you can refine later.